The Untold Story

 - Quilts for civilian relief 4,664

-This is just a glimpse of the world of women volunteers in war-time Halifax.
+This is a glimpse of the world of women volunteers in war time.

 While much of the research will focus on Halifax because of its strategic position, volunteerism occurred across the country.
 Having a public monument celebrating women’s wartime contributions on the very well travelled walkway along the Halifax waterfront will be of more than regional significance.

 It will resonate nationally and also provide international visitors with a view into the exceptional volunteer work that Canadians carried out.
-Canada, and Nova Scotia in particular, has a tradition of volunteerism that far exceeds most countries in the world and A Woman on the Waterfront will honour that tradition.
+Canada and Nova Scotia, in particular, has a tradition of volunteerism that far exceeds most countries in the world.
+The Volunteers/Les Bénévoles honors that tradition.